 Several topologies are considered to support various service interactions within PDs.

-One-to-one, one-to-many topology shall be supported.
+802.15.8-PAC shall support one-to-one and one-to-many communications .

 802.15.8 PAC shall support PD participation in at least two independent one-to-many peer to peer communications with different peers at the same time.